dadorner-msft/activationws/README.md

 **Activate-Product.ps1 fails with "[Warning] The remote server returned an error: (500) Internal Server Error"**

-This is a "server-side" error, meaning that the ActivationWs web service couldn't acquire the Confirmation Id.
+This is a "server-side" error, meaning that the ActivationWs web service couldn't acquire the Confirmation ID.
 Reasons include:
 - The ActivationWs web service couldn't connect to the [required URL](#requirements)
 - No MAK activations are left on your product key
 - The specified WebServiceUrl is incorrect